 In these “super-Stuxnet scenarios,” networks simultaneously become both battlefield and weapon.
 Note this cannot be accurately said of land, sea, air, or space…or bullets, bombs, drones, and ICBMs.
 They are either one or the other.
 Stuxnets make networks a weapon and weapons into networks.
 Stuxnets innovatively inaugurate a new “Age of –age”—espionage, camouflage, sabotage, barrage, and so on.
 Malware multivalence makes Stuxnets more than a virus or aworm; it transfoms and transmutes.
 Malware evolves.

 Stuxnetification’s ongoing boundary-blurring inherently means one cannot be certain, for example, where the espionage ends and the sabotage begins, or vice versa.
-[This was the thesis of the Financial Times “Comment” that inspired this essay.]
+(This was the thesis of the Financial Times “Comment” that inspired this essay.)
 Or where camouflage ends and a barrage begins.

 Consider, for example, a “super-Stux” infecting a petrochemical refinery.
 Every five hundredth batch of fuel oil is usefully and trackably tainted.
 As the facility attempts to up-tempo its operations and productivity to support a hostile, every three hundredth batch is trackably tainted…then every hundredth.
 Espionage, sabotage, and infiltrational tempo are inextricably linked.